This is my purpose in life: to better myself through knowledge and help others do the same. I hope you enjoy my writing.

-Sidi enquires why she is behaving as an insane person.
+Sidi enquires why she is behaving insanely.
 Sadiku reveals to Sidi the secret.
 Sidi leaps in the air, happy to hear the good news.
 She exclaims, “We won!
 We won!
 Hurray for womankind!”
 They don’t recognize Lankule who has joined their presence.
-They dance around the tree chanting “Take warning, my masters we’ll scotch you in the end.”
+They dance around the tree chanting “Take warning, my masters, we’ll scotch you in the end.”

 Sidi mentions to Sadiku that she wants to pay Baroka a visit.
 Her intention is to poke fun at Baroka’s impotency.
 Lankule pleads with her not to go but Sidi tells her as long as she doesn’t reveal to Baroka of the secret, she can go and ridicule Baroka.

 She finds Baroka wrestling with his left man (warrior/bodyguard).
 Baroka asks her why she has arrived at his bedroom unannounced.
 She replies she didn’t find anybody at the entrance to his bedroom.
 Baroka laments at this intrusion.

 After the wrestling match, Sidi pretends she’s repentant for the words she uttered – Baroka is old and she can’t sap with married men.
 She makes fun of Baroka indirectly.
 She tells him that maybe the man who wants to marry her can’t sire children.
 She says to him, “Maybe the children are plagued with shyness and refuse to come into the world.”

-Baroka reveals to Sidi a stamping machine he owns.
+Baroka reveals to Sidi of a stamping machine he owns.
 He tells Sidi the stamps will contain her images which will announce to the world her beauty.
 Baroka groans how people talk ill of him and how his office task is tiresome.
-Sidi leans on Baroka’s shoulder.
+A moment later Sidi leans on Baroka’s shoulder.

 Lankule wonders why Sidi is late.
 It is in the evening and Sidi hasn’t returned.
 He thinks something bad must have happened to her.